 Assertion #3: A ban would result in increased relinquishment, causing many cats to be euthanized and increasing the cost for animal control.

 Facts: The actual data suggest just the opposite: declawed cats are more likely to be relinquished than normal cats, so relinquishments should go down.
 Unwanted behavior is a major factor in reliquishment of cats to shelters.
 House-soiling, aggression, and biting are the top 3 reasons why cats are surrendered; as noted, these are the very same problems that 1 in 3 declawed cats will develop after surgery.

 While veterinarians have opined that up to 75% of people who request declawing would get rid of their cat if surgery couldn’t be done (thus providing the rationale that declawing somehow “saves” cats), a survey of those same vets’ own clients found that only 4% would euthanize or relinquish if declawing weren’t an option.
 (It is a well-known tendency among veterinarians to vastly underestimate both the resources and the compassion of their clients.
-They don’t know, because they don’t ask.)
+But they don’t know, because they don’t ask.)

 - In a survey of Canadian veterinarians, only 102 were willing to venture a guess as to how many of their clients would have given up their cats if not for declawing (their estimate was 57%).
 This brief (1-1/2 page) article has become the foundation for claims that declawing “saves” cats’ homes or lives.
-The entire argument rests on this flimsy excuse that was proved completely false by the next study by the same author.
+The entire argument rests on this flimsy excuse that was proven to be completely false by the next study by the same author.
 (Landsberg GM.
 Declawing is controversial but saves pets.
 A veterinarian survey.
 Vet Forum 1991;8:66-67.)